 Care for the planet

 Craft businesses are rooted in their communities, and often committed to using local resources, and keeping their environment clean and workable for future generations.
 The climate crisis has put environmental sustainability centre-stage.
-This means businesses have to look at their material use, their production process and their footprint.
-Often there are practical ways to reduce the use of chemical, water or electricity, which also means production cost is reduced.
+This means businesses have to look at their material use, their production process and their shipping methods.
+Often there are practical ways to reduce the use of chemicals, water or electricity, which also means production cost is reduced.
 Companies are taking small but meaningful steps in greening their process.